CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 On this measure Lieutenant Learning certainly improved - the performance gradually went up round-by-round.
 But the system never got _good_.

-This is how Lietenant Learning, at the completion of his education, compared to General Heuristic:
+This is how Lieutenant Learning, at the completion of his education, compared to General Heuristic:

 ![](/assets/img/pretraining_score.png)